ctfpilot/ctfd-manager/README.md

 ### Health checks

-In order to ensure the application is running correctly, it exposes two health check endpoints, which provides the same information: `status` and `/api/status`.
+In order to ensure the application is running correctly, it exposes two health check endpoints, which provide the same information: `status` and `/api/status`.
 They will return 200 OK when the application is running correctly, and 500 Internal Server Error when there is an issue.
 The return body will contain a JSON object with a `status` field, which will be either `ok` or `error`.